China plans 30,000-km high speed rail network by 2020

-BEIJING (AP) — The Chinese government is planning to expand the country’s high-speed rail network to 30,000 kilometers (18,600 miles) by 2020, part of public infrastructure spending aimed at shoring up economic growth.
+BEIJING (AP) — The Chinese government plans to expand the country’s high-speed rail network to 30,000 kilometers (18,600 miles) by 2020, part of public infrastructure spending aimed at shoring up economic growth.

-Vice Transport Minister Yang Yudong said Thursday the network would connect more than 80 percent of China’s major cities.
+The network would connect more than 80 percent of China’s major cities, Vice Transport Minister Yang Yudong said.
+Last year, China’s high-speed railway totaled 19,000 kilometers (11,800 miles).

-Yang says China plans to invest 3.5 trillion yuan ($504 billion) in railway construction between this year and 2020.

-He was speaking at a briefing introducing a government white paper outlining plans to improve the country’s transportation services.
+Overall, China plans to invest 3.5 trillion yuan ($504 billion) in railway construction between this year and 2020, Yang said.
+He was speaking at a briefing introducing plans to improve the country’s transportation services.

 Most Read Stories